 Text messaging is among the most popular ways to communicate in the whole world.
 It’s quick, easy to do, and it doesn’t require you pausing what you’re doing like phone calls do.
 We do understand that many people still prefer the human touch of talking on the phone and we respect that.
 However, let’s face facts, most people are texting these days.
-Let’s take a look at the best texting apps and SMS apps for Android to see if we can’t help you make your texting experience better.
-Do note that various texting apps will have issues depending on your device, Android version, carrier, and texting habits.
-That’s why we list ten of them!
+Let’s take a look at the best texting apps and SMS apps for Android.
+This space hasn’t changed all that much in the last year or two so many of these apps are still the best even if they aren’t the newest.

 Price: Free with in-app purchases

 Chomp SMS has been around since the good old days of Android and was one of the very first, really good third party texting apps.
 It has since evolved into an app that embraces Material Design while still having plenty of features.
 Some of them include emojis, SMS blocking, quick reply in the notifications, MMS, and group messaging.
 You can even stop a text mid-send if needed.
 It also comes with Android Wear and Pushbullet support.
 It should also work fine with Link to Windows and Android Auto.
 You’ll likely want to buy out the advertising because it’s kind of annoying, but the SMS part works fine.